kwiatks/climate-change-setup-oxford/README.md

 ## 1. MUST DO : Get an IBM ID

-Go to http://ibm.biz/cloud-account and fill in the form using your Oxford University email address ending in *ox.ac.uk* and a password of your choice.
+Go to http://ibm.biz/cloud-account and fill in the form using your Oxford University email address ending in **ox.ac.uk** and a password of your choice.
 You will need to verify your account through the email your receive in your Inbox.
 An IBM Cloud account would have been provisioned for you.

-Once you have confirmed that an IBM ID has been created login to the https://cloud.ibm.com/login with your IBM ID you just created - you will use this account later.
+Once you have confirmed that an IBM ID has been created, login to the https://cloud.ibm.com/login with it - you will use this account later.

 ## 2. MUST DO : Register your IBM ID to get access to PAIRS GUI